 The furnishings in the student rooms have been chosen because they can withstand normal use.
 Any damage to these items should be reported immediately to a Residential Life and Education staff member.
-Students should not attempt to perform their own maintenance or painting.
-All College furniture is to remain in the student rooms as arranged by the College.
+Students should not attempt to perform their own maintenance, repairs, or painting.
+All College furniture is to remain in the student rooms/apartments as arranged by the College.
 Loft units are not to be disassembled except by authorized College personnel.
+Any lofts in the residential areas are only to be ones provided by the College.
 The College will not store its furniture to provide space for personal belongings of students.
 All furniture and mattresses should remain in the rooms and will not be stored by the College.
 Removal of College-owned furniture can result in a fine or replacement charge.